Can A Personal Loan Affect Your Taxes?

 The answer is “maybe not,” because it depends on the situation of the loan and the reason you’re borrowing the money.

-You receive the money as one lump sum, so you might wonder, do you pay taxes on personal loans?
+You receive the money as one lump sum, so do you pay taxes on personal loans as you would on other income?

-The good news is the IRS doesn’t consider the money received from the personal loan as taxable income.
-So instead, you borrow the money but must pay it back with your earned income which you pay taxes on already.
+No, because the Internal Revenue Service (IRS) doesn’t consider the money received from the personal loan to be taxable income.
+You just borrow the money but must pay it back with your earned income which you pay taxes on already.

 How much you pay in taxes depends on your federal income tax bracket.
-The more money you make, the higher your tax bracket, which means you pay more taxes on your tax return.
-The tax brackets vary from 10% – 37%, depending on your income.
+The more money you make (not borrow), the higher your tax bracket, which means you pay more taxes on your tax return.
+The tax brackets vary from 10% to 37%, depending on your income.

 Are Personal Loans Ever Taxable?

-For example, if you file bankruptcy and include the personal loan, it becomes a canceled loan.
-If the lender canceled $600 or more, you might owe taxes on the money.
-You’ll know because you’ll receive Form 1099-C, which shows how much the lender wrote off so you can add it to your taxable income.
+If you have canceled debt during the tax year, you’ll receive IRS Form 1099-C, which shows how much the lender wrote off so you can add it to your taxable income.

 Is Personal Loan Interest Tax Deductible?

-Most uses of personal loans aren’t tax deductible because they are for personal use.
+Most uses of personal loans aren’t tax deductible because borrowers can use the loan proceeds as they see fit.
 However, there are a few rare instances when you can deduct interest payments made on a personal loan.

 If you use the money for business expenses, you may be able to write off the interest on your taxes.
-First, you must ensure the lender allows you to use funds from a personal loan for business use.
-You must also keep a record of where you spent the funds.
+First, you must ensure the creditor allows you to use funds from a personal loan for business use.
+Be sure to note these expenses as itemized deductions on your tax return.

 If you use the money to cover qualified educational expenses or to pay off student loans, you may qualify to write off up to $2,500 in interest per year.
 Before you take out a personal loan for educational expenses, make sure the lender allows it for this use.